There are restrictions on dogs on some beaches and sea fronts in Swansea.

 The byelaws are in operation from 1st May to 30th September inclusive every year.

 Any Council officer or Police Officer may require you to remove your dog from the beach.
 Any offenders may be liable for a fine of up to £500.

-Beaches where you can take your dog all year round include:
+Beaches where you can take your dog all year round are:

-- Swansea Bay - from the slip opposite Victoria Park at the side of the former St Helens Baths to the beach access opposite Sketty Lane (between points b and c on the map below)
+- Swansea Bay - from the slip opposite Victoria Park to the beach access at Sketty Lane (between points b and c on the map below)

 - Horton - from the Lifeguard station east towards Oxwich (9)

 - Mumbles (10)

 - Whiteford Sands (19)

 - Port Eynon (from the main steps west to the Salt House) (20)

 We also have some restrictions about dogs being kept on leads.
 You need to keep your dog on a lead on many roads in Swansea and on: